What'sNEW

 4 November 2008

-Only a Theory, by Kenneth R. Miller, springs from the federal trial in 2005, when creationism/ID lost its bid to become part of the public school curriculum in Dover, Pennsylvania.
+Only a Theory Only a Theory, by Kenneth R. Miller, springs from the federal trial in 2005, when creationism/ID lost its bid to become part of the public school curriculum in Dover, Pennsylvania.
 Miller links that case to a "broader assault on scientific reason" that he believes to be underway.
-But before opening that discussion he must rebut, once again, claims that that Darwinism is not a sufficient scientific explanation of evolution.
-This rebuttal is what interests us.
+But before opening that discussion he must rebut, once again, claims that Darwinism is not a sufficient scientific explanation of evolution.
+This rebuttal interests us.

 As many do, Miller exploits the ambiguous meaning of "evolution."
-He cites (a) the history of life on Earth [which virtually everyone accepts] and (b) examples of adaptation [or microevolution, which proponents of ID accept] in support of (c) the Darwinian mechanism behind macroevolutionary innovation [which is the main issue, for which a & b are irrelevant].
+He cites (a) the history of life on Earth [which virtually everyone accepts] and (b) examples of adaptation or microevolution [which proponents of ID accept] in support of (c) the Darwinian mechanism behind macroevolutionary innovation [which is the main issue, for which a & b are barely relevant].
 Fortunately, he also looks more closely at a few examples of Michael Behe's "irreducible complexity."

 One of those examples is the evolution of the immune system in jawed vertebrates.
 For Behe it is too complex to have been composed by Darwinian mutation-and-natural-selection.
 Miller rebuts Behe by citing studies which ...reached their climax in 2005 when the exact transposon from which the immune system evolved was conclusively identified (p 73).
 Miller's reference for this climactic identification is an article by a pair of geneticists at the Genetic Research Information Institute in Mountain View CA, published online by PLoS Biology in June 2005.
 We have now studied that paper.
 Its abstract states:

 Miller thinks the perception of this scenario has elucidated the evolution of this key part of the immune system.
-(Here again, Miller's "evolution" is ambiguous.)
 Actually, the scenario affirms that the critical parts of the system were encoded by transposon-related genes that must have already existed in more primitive species lacking this kind of immune system.
 By some means of gene transfer, the jawed vertebrates acquired the genes.
 After acquisition, some assembly and optimization followed.
-But most of these facts have been known since 1998.
+Most of these facts have been known since 1998.

 In no way does this evidence show that the needed genes incrementally "evolved" by darwinian mutation-and-natural-selection.
-Instead, the scenario presents a jarring puzzle for darwinism: How could the essence of this genetic program come into being before it could be affected by natural selection?
+Instead, they were already available before they were expressed.
+Thus, the scenario presents a jarring puzzle for darwinism: How could the essence of this genetic program come into being before it could be affected by natural selection?
 But darwinians ignore these logical gaps, hoping the rest of us will grow weary and welcome a change of subject.

 Eventually Miller argues that creationism/ID's alternative for explaining complex genetic programs is not clear.
 We agree.
 We think both programs, darwinism and creationism/ID, are flawed.
 We wish a third alternative such as cosmic ancestry would get consideration.